 Best podcasts to learn German

 All of the following German podcasts are available on Spotify (or Apple Podcasts), and each adds something to your learning regime.
 Give them a listen!
+For more, check out the 16 best podcasts to learn German.

 Coffee Break German: Marc is one of our favorites here at Hey Explorer, and not just because he’s an awesome polyglot.
 Coffee Break’s podcasts are as interesting as they are insightful.
 This podcast covers interesting topics and the content is always refreshing, even when it covers modal verbs.
 Highly recommend.